CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 If the characters inquire about Bowgentle's spellbook, Agatha reveals that she traded the tome to a necromancer named Tsernoth in the city of Iriaebor over a century ago.
 She remains oblivious to the book's subsequent fate.
 Her response is accurate, furnishing Sister Garaele and the Harpers with the information needed to continue their search.

-Alternatively, the characters may choose to inquire about another matter, such as the whereabouts of Mountainmaw Castle, Tide Echo Cavern, the identity of the Black Spider, or Hamun Kost's question regarding Old Owl Well (refer to that section).
+Alternatively, the characters may choose to inquire about another matter, such as the whereabouts of Mountainmaw Castle, Tide Echo Cavern, the identity of the Black Spider, or Hamun Kost's question regarding Old Mole Well (refer to that section).
 Agatha is well-informed and skilled in divination, enabling her to address almost any single question pertaining to the adventure that the characters decide to pose.
 However, the banshee will answer only one question, compelling the characters to select their query carefully.

 #### Awarding Skill & Destiny Points

 The characters receive Skill & Destiny Points for persuading Agatha successfully to answer a question.
 If they achieve this, allocate 200 XP equally among the characters.

-## Old Owl Well
+## Old Mole Well

-Constructed by a long-lost empire thousands of years ago, Old Owl Well now stands as the ruins of a watchtower, consisting mainly of deteriorated walls and the remnants of a broken tower.
+Constructed by a long-lost empire thousands of years ago, Old Mole Well now stands as the ruins of a watchtower, consisting mainly of deteriorated walls and the remnants of a broken tower.
 Within the tower's courtyard stands an ancient well that still offers clean, fresh water.
-Old Owl Well is situated in the untamed, rugged hills south of the Trident Trail.
+Old Mole Well is situated in the untamed, rugged hills south of the Trident Trail.
 The location is relatively easy to find, and any NPC in Tuntin can provide directions to these ruins.

-In recent times, prospectors have observed that an encampment has been established at Old Owl Well.
+In recent times, prospectors have observed that an encampment has been established at Old Mole Well.
 They've also noted that undead guardians have been stationed there to deter intruders.

 ```
 As the party ascends a low ridge, they lay eyes on the decaying remnants of an ancient watchtower, situated amidst the rugged hills.
 The structure's walls have crumbled away, leaving behind a rudimentary courtyard adjacent to the shattered remains of an old tower.
 A vibrant, multicolored tent is set up in the center of the courtyard, but there is no sign of its occupant.